mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 The main requirement for any web application to be able to work independently of the network is that it **must be able to start up while there is no network at all** and the device is offline.
-For an application that runs in a browser that is essentially made for loading anything that it requires remotely, that is no easy task.
-One of the first approaches for achieving just this was [Google Gears](https://en.wikipedia.org/wiki/Gears_(software)).
+For a browser-based application designed to load all required assets remotely, that is no easy task.
+One of the first approaches for achieving this was
+[Google Gears](https://en.wikipedia.org/wiki/Gears_(software)).
 Gears was released as early as 2007 as a proprietary extension for Chrome and allowed offline usage of e.g. Gmail.
-Gears never really took off in the broader ecosystem though and was discontinued in 2010.
+Gears never really took off in the broader ecosystem and was discontinued in 2010.

 Many of the original ideas behind Gears found their way into the HTML5 spec though, in particular the idea of Gear's `LocalServer` module that allowed